 Preferences illuminate a work experience (rather than a workplace) ecosystem starting with factors that directly impact recruitment and hiring: high priority intangible, organizational characteristics of employers (e.g., talented employees, good culture, flexible work hours, workplace cleanliness and acoustics).
-These relate to and must be supported by equally high priority, tangible, physical elements (e.g., network speed, hardware/software, in-office mobility) that may relate to work satisfaction and retention.
+These relate to and must be supported by equally high priority, physical elements (e.g., network speed, hardware/software, in-office mobility) that may relate to work satisfaction and retention.

 Gen Z value and, to some degree, expect variety and mobility.
 They value being present in their workplace and in-person communication, but they also need quiet focused space.
 Position the concept of focus to meet their self-reported needs for privacy.
 These can be phone (1-person) and focus (1-2 people) rooms shared within the workplace rather than private offices or working from home.

 Show value by investing in orientation and onboarding experiences.
-This helps set the tone and workplace experience for all the organizational values that they came to the company for.
+This helps set the tone and workplace experience for all the organizational values that they came to the company.
 Similarly, provide programmed professional development opportunities.
 This more on-demand and pre-arranged model allows for new employees to work on their work and instead of extra-curricular efforts.

-Top 10 Workplace priorities for Generation Z*
+Top 10 Workplace Priorities for Generation Z*